TAGS: AI CX Merchandising Online Shopping Retail

 Guide your ecommerce customers to their favourite products like a personal shopper.

 Retailers naturally wish to showcase their products as well as possible.
-A good instore merchandiser will monitor sales and adapt displays in response to sales patterns, emerging trends and seasonal changes to inspire customers and optimize sales opportunities.
+A good instore merchandiser will monitor sales and adapt displays in response to sales patterns, emerging trends and seasonal changes to inspire customers and optimise sales opportunities.
 Technology allows online merchandisers to manage their catalogue in the same way.

 Currently, ecommerce platforms are fairly standard solutions - one size fits all.
 They could also be described as passive, as all merchandising solutions require the customer to go to the website and actively search for items.
 Retailers simply present the results, with the merchandising rules applied.

 And so, a standard ecommerce platform isn't capable of giving the sophisticated results retailers really want to achieve.
-Therefore a plug-in to enhance the retailer's chosen eCommerce platform will allow them to fine tune merchandising strategies.
+Therefore, a plug-in to enhance the retailer's chosen ecommerce platform will allow them to fine tune merchandising strategies.
 This makes sense.
 If you have a better-than-average merchandising system in place you should expect to see better-than-average results.